Regalia of the Pharaoh: Overview

 Representation of Pharaoh Thutmose I and his wife.
 Copy of a fresco from Deir el-Bahari, 18th dynasty.

-Throughout the history of Pharaonic Egypt, crowns, scepters, canes and other royal accessories such as scarves, sandals, loincloths and ceremonial beards played a dual role of protection and power.
+Throughout the history of Pharaonic Egypt, crowns, scepters, canes, and other royal accessories such as scarves, sandals, loincloths, and ceremonial beards played a dual role of protection and power.
 Very prosaically, these objects served to distinguish the Pharaoh from other human beings.
-All these sacred objects also conferred on their bearer civil authority as supreme commander of the state administration, military authority as head of the armies and religious authority as earthly representative of the gods.
+All these sacred objects also conferred on their bearer civil authority as supreme commander of the state administration, military authority as head of the armies, and religious authority as earthly representative of the gods.

 Each regalia carried its own symbolic significance.
 Each one was a powerful magical amulet whose role was to protect the pharaoh from all danger and to ward off the hostile forces that haunted the universe (invisible demons, Egyptian rebels, enemy countries).

-Some of these objects pre-date the foundation of the Egyptian state, and were already attested in the Predynastic period.
+Some of these objects predate the foundation of the Egyptian state, and were already attested in the Predynastic period.
 Others were added during the First Dynasty.
 During the Second Dynasty, their functions became more formalized, remaining practically unchanged for the three millennia of Pharaonic kingship.